-The Improving Habitat Quality in Western Big Game and Migration Corridors Program is dedicated to conserving critical winter range and migration corridors to maintain healthy populations of pronghorn, elk and mule deer, and the phenomenon of annual migration of those species.
-The program was launched in 2019 to help private landowners, community-based nonprofits and state agencies efficiently work together to conserve priority habitat corridors and big game herds.
+The Western Big Game Seasonal Habitat and Migration Corridors Fund is dedicated to conserving habitat and migration corridors to maintain healthy populations of migratory animals including pronghorn, elk and mule deer, and implementing strategies that have positive effects on a wide diversity of other species to increase habitat connectivity and climate resiliency.
+The program was launched in 2019 to help private landowners, community-based nonprofits, tribal entities and state agencies efficiently work together to conserve priority habitat corridors and big game herds.

-The Improving Habitat Quality in Western Big Game Program is a result of Interior Secretarial Order 3362 and a partnership with the U.S. Department of Interior's Bureau of Land Management, the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, US Department of Agriculture, Natural Resources Conservation Service, US Forest Service, BNSF Railway and ConocoPhillips.
-The program is working with conservation partners across 11 western states: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.
+The Western Big Game Seasonal Habitat and Migration Corridors Fund is a result of Interior Secretarial Order 3362 and a partnership with the U.S. Department of Interior's Bureau of Land Management, the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, US Department of Agriculture, Natural Resources Conservation Service, US Forest Service, ConocoPhillips, Bezos Earth Fund, Altria, BNSF Railways and Microsoft.

-GOALS AND OBJECTIVES:
+GOALS AND OBJECTIVES

-There are significant threats to these incredible migrations throughout the west.
+There are significant threats to these incredible migrations throughout the West.
 Habitat fragmentation often limits the availability of high quality forage and cover and poor habitat condition limits the health and reproductive success of the herd.
 Modern improvements in wildlife science such as global positioning collars, and remote sensing technologies provide the ability to learn and adapt management efforts with precision.
 Utilization of technology and the priorities of state game and fish agencies narrows the geographic scope of projects while increasing the project efficiency and return on investment.

-This program aims to conserve critical winter range and migration corridors through:
+This program aims to conserve habitat and migration corridors through:

-- Restoring degraded priority winter range, stopover areas and migration corridors by activities identified in the State Action Plans such as removing encroaching trees from sagebrush ecosystems, rehabilitating areas damaged by fire or treating exotic/invasive vegetation to improve the quality and value of these areas to big game and other wildlife. - Working cooperatively with private landowners and State highway departments to achieve permissive fencing measures including potentially modifying, removing, installing or seasonally adapting fencing if proven to impede movement of big game through priority migration corridors. - Conservation easements and management agreements, or other actions to protect bottlenecks within corridors and other areas within priority winter range, stopover areas threatened by fragmentation. - Utilizing other proven actions necessary to improve the habitat quality or restore priority big-game winter range, stopover areas or migration corridors across the West.
+- Restoring degraded priority winter range, stopover areas and migration corridors as identified by Tribal entities and State Action Plans such as removing encroaching trees from sagebrush ecosystems, rehabilitating areas damaged by fire or treating exotic/invasive vegetation to improve the quality and value of these areas to big game and other wildlife. - Working cooperatively with private landowners, Tribes and State highway departments to achieve permissive fencing measures including potentially modifying, removing, installing or seasonally adapting fencing if proven to impede movement of big game through priority migration corridors. - Conservation easements and management agreements, or other actions to protect bottlenecks within corridors and other areas within priority winter range, stopover areas threatened by fragmentation. - Utilizing other proven actions necessary to improve the habitat quality or restore priority big-game winter range, stopover areas or migration corridors across the West.